cruisen/cli-calc/.github/ISSUE_TEMPLATE/requirement.md

 ---
-name: Change Request
+name: Requirement
-about: Create a Change Request to help us to improve
+about: Create a new Requirement
-title: "[CR] "
+title: "[Requirement] "
-labels: needs_Triage, is_Change_Request
+labels: needs_Triage, is_Requirement
 assignees: cruisen

 ---

 ---

-**Is your change request related to a problem?
+**Is your new Requirement request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**